Quotative uses of Polish że

 3.5 Slavic omission of verbs of action

-4.1 Brief notes on the history of Comp&nbsp
+4.1 Brief notes on the history of Comp

 4.2 Introductory notes on the history of Quot